Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Juni 2025 19.57.17 UTC
+- WIB: Senin, 9 Juni 2025 20.39.08 UTC
-- WITA: Senin, 9 Juni 2025 20.57.17 UTC
+- WITA: Senin, 9 Juni 2025 21.39.08 UTC
-- WIT: Senin, 9 Juni 2025 21.57.17 UTC
+- WIT: Senin, 9 Juni 2025 22.39.08 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: attitude
+Kategori: success